antimatter15/groebner.js/README.md

 # WARNING

-THIS IMPLEMENTATION DOESN'T WORK YET
+THIS IMPLEMENTATION DOESN'T WORK YET.
+It doesn't work and I've struggled enough with it that I'm just about at the verge of giving up.

 # What is a Gröbner basis?